HamletTanyavong/Mathematics.NET/docs/articles/get_started/installation.md

 # [Package Reference](#tab/package-reference)

-To use Mathematics.NET in you project, add the following line to your .csproj file:
+To use Mathematics.NET in your project, add the following line to your .csproj file:
 ```xml
 <PackageReference Include="Physics.NET.Mathematics" Version="" />
 ```